 Login with Google OAuth in PHP

 Filling out online registration forms can be very frustrating for users.
-Google and many other popular social networks provide login libraries for developers to allow website's user login using their platforms without filling out registration form.
+Google and many other popular social networks provide login libraries for developers to allow website users to login using their platforms without filling out registration form.
 We will be using Google OAuth 2.0 to create a Login with Google script.

 In this post we are going to show you how to login with Google in PHP using Google OAuth API.
 We will first cover what steps you need to take before diving into PHP side implementation of Google login in PHP.
 Files we are going to need for this post are:

-First thing you need to do is go to Google API Console and create a new project.
+First thing you need to do is go to Google Cloud Console and create a new project.
 Enter a name for project and click create.
 After you have created your project:

 After you have created a project in Google API Console you now have to configure consent screen settings.